Skip to content

 American Flatbow

-An American Flatbow is similar in one respect to a longbow in that when strung, the string does not touch any other part of the bow except the string nocks.
+An American Flatbow is sometimes referred to as a Longbow, but it cannot shoot in the same class as the English Longbow.
+It is similar in one respect to a Longbow in that when strung, the string does not touch any other part of the bow except the string nocks.
 It can be made of any material or combination of materials.
 The shape of the handle is not restricted.
 Centre shot is allowed.
 Arrows must be made from wood.
 An anchor plate on a finger tab is not allowed.

 Recurve Bows